Martin Milushev

-Martin Milushev (Мартин Милушев; born 30 March 2002) is a Bulgarian professional footballer who plays as a midfielder for Cherno More Varna.
+Martin Milushev (Мартин Милушев; born 30 March 2002) is a Bulgarian professional footballer who plays as a midfielder for Pirin Blagoevgrad.

 Career

 Having come up through Cherno More's academy, Milushev made his first team debut on 11 July 2020 at the age of 18 against Botev Plovdiv.
 On 21 July 2021 he signed his first professional contract with the club.

 In June 2022, Milushev joined Second League club Dobrudzha Dobrich on loan for the duration of the 2022–23 season.
 He returned to Cherno More at the end of the season having made 31 appearances for Dobrudzha.

+On 4 January 2026 Milushev left because he wanted to play somewhere he wolud get more playing time.